trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/quick_start.rst

 User interface
 ====================

-For this tutorial there is an easy-to-use user interfaxe to perform some experiments with multigrid methods for the given problem as described in :ref:`quick_start/example problem`.
+For this tutorial there is an easy-to-use user interface to perform some experiments with multigrid methods for the given problem as described in :ref:`quick_start/example problem`.
 To use the user-interface run **./hands-on.py** in a terminal in the **../../../test/tutorial** folder.
-First one has to coose a problem.
-For this tutorial the right choice is the option 0 for the Laplaxe 2D problem on a :math:`50 \times 50` mesh.
+First one has to choose a problem.
+For this tutorial the right choice is the option 0 for the Laplace 2D problem on a :math:`50 \times 50` mesh.

 .. image:: pics/tut1_1.png
   :width: 10cm